omegat-org/omegat/release/readme.txt

   Marc Prior (current localization manager) and many, many more very helpful people

+(If you think you have significantly contributed to the OmegaT Project but you don't see your name on the lists, feel free to contact us.)

 OmegaT uses the following libraries:
   HTMLParser by Somik Raha, Derrick Oswald and others (LGPL License). http://sourceforge.net/projects/htmlparser

-  MRJ Adapter by Steve Roy (Artistic License). http://homepage.mac.com/sroy/mrjadapter/
+  MRJ Adapter by Steve Roy (LGPL License). http://homepage.mac.com/sroy/mrjadapter/

   VLDocking Framework by VLSolutions (CeCILL License). http://www.vlsolutions.com/en/products/docking/